 What are the outcome measures expected as a result of the method of distribution?
 It is estimated that 15 Homebuyer properties (single-family units) will be constructed or rehabilitated then sold to qualified low-income homebuyers.
-2 State Program Name: HOME Rental Housing Production Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
-Following a published NOFA, private and non-profit housing developers can apply for funds for eligible rental housing activities.
+3 State Program Name: HOME Rental Housing Production Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
+Following a published NOFA, private and non-profit developers can apply for funds for eligible rental housing activities.
 The application must include certain minimum threshold criteria and other project-specific criteria as identified in the Annual Administrative Plan.
 Eligible recipients must be registered Business Entities with the State of Idaho and in Good Standing with IHFA (defined as demonstrated experience and capacity to own, develop, manage, and market federally-assisted rental housing, are familiar with the requirements of other Federal housing programs that may be used in conjunction with CPD funds to ensure compliance with applicable requirements and regulations).
 Demonstrated experience includes evidence of completing previous projects on time and within the approved budget, and no outstanding or material findings of non-compliance during the period of affordability.
-IHFA awards HOME/HTF funds as a low or no interest loan (HOME/HTF) or a grant (HTF only), depending on the type of project, other programs involved in the project, and the type of preference tenant population(s) served.
+IHFA awards HOME/HTF funds as a low or no interest Ioan (HOME) or grant (HTF only), depending on the type of project, other programs involved in the project, and the type of preference tenant population(s) served.
 HOME and/or HTF funds are not committed to any activity until it has received the appropriate level of environmental clearance and all sources of financing in the project have been reasonably secured.
 IHFA's HOME and HTF programs are designed to work with a variety public and private funding sources and programs to help create and preserve affordable housing.
 Single-family rental activities must be owned by a non-profit or unit of local government at application and during the period of affordability.
-HOME and HTF developers can partner with the Low-Income Housing Tax Credit program to create affordable multifamily rental housing units.
-The HOME and HTF programs are designed to work well with a variety public and private funding sources to help create and preserve affordable housing.
-IHFA is the Allocating Agency for Idaho's Low-Income Housing Tax Credit Program.
+HOME and HTF developers partner with the Low-Income Housing Tax Credit program se designed to work well with a variety public and private funding sources are designed to work well with a variety public and private funding sources are designed to work well with a variety public and private funding the period of affordability.
+HOME and HTF developers partner with the Low-Income Housing Tax Credit program to create affordable mul

 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 HOME and HTF applications/proposals must include specific threshold criteria (see threshold criteria below) to receive a full review and scoring.
 Additional criteria includes type, scope, and description of the activity, per-unit total and assistance level of investment, proposed project replacement reserves, other funding sources, debt service coverage ratio, proposed loan repayment structure, ownership structure, federal cross-cutting requirements, local planning and zoning approval, proposed tenant population(s), match contributions, development timeline, developer capacity, proximity to essential services based on the proposed tenant population, green building energy efficiency design components, site and building unit design and amenities.
-If only summary criteria were N/A described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available N/A to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only)
+If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+(CDBG only) N/A Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only) N/A